rafalstanczuk/taskmanager-php/docs/GANTT_FEATURES.md

 ```
 📅 No tasks with due dates
-Add due dates to see the timeline
+Add due dates to see the Gantt chart
 ```

 ## Usage Tips